What Is G-Sync Ultimate And Is It Worth It?

 HDR Brightness

-When information on G-Sync Ultimate first appeared on NVIDIA’s website, they were bragging about 1000+ nits HDR.
+When information on G-Sync Ultimate first appeared on NVIDIA’s website, they were boasting about 1000+ nits HDR.
 However, this changed in January 2021 to “lifelike HDR“.
-The reason for this is that NVIDIA began adding OLED displays to the list of G-Sync compatible monitors, and they are unable to produce 1000+ nits.
+The rationale for this is that NVIDIA began adding OLED displays to the list of G-Sync compatible monitors, and they are unable of producing 1000+ nits.

 At most, an OLED monitor will give you 600-700 nits, meaning you have a choice to make when getting a new monitor.
-The lighting will still be good because OLED is good at it.
-Unless you’re able to really perceive the slight changes in lighting, you probably won’t notice a difference.
+The illumination will still be extraordinary because OLED is good at it.
+Unless you’re able to really detect the slight changes in lighting, you probably won’t notice a difference.

-Likely the most interesting innovation of G-Sync Ultimate is the refresh rate overclocking.
-As the G-Sync Ultimate module has its own processor, NVIDIA can provide users with the ability to increase the monitor’s refresh rate to match the frames that the GPU produces.
+Probably the most fascinating advancement of G-Sync Ultimate is the refresh rate overclocking.
+Since the G-Sync Ultimate module possesses its own processor, NVIDIA can offer users the option to boost the monitor’s refresh rate to coincide with the frames produced by the GPU.

 Recommended Reads